karan-17/Brain-Brawl-Backend/README.md

 The backend of Brain-Brawl is deployed on the Render platform.
 You can access it at [https://hackcbs-backend.onrender.com/](https://hackcbs-backend.onrender.com/).

+## Frontend Deployment

+The frontend of Brain-Brawl is deployed on the Firebase platform.
+You can access it at [https://brainbrawl-0001.web.app/](https://brainbrawl-0001.web.app/).

+## Figma Design Document

+The design of BrainBrawl is published at Figma.
+You can access it at [https://www.figma.com/file/tc2vPJYsZqPBrt8cqTSNOV/HackCBS?type=design&node-id=0%3A1&mode=design&t=ynFpkVBPMfrKGaKJ-1](https://www.figma.com/file/tc2vPJYsZqPBrt8cqTSNOV/HackCBS?type=design&node-id=0%3A1&mode=design&t=ynFpkVBPMfrKGaKJ-1).

+##Presentation for BrainBrawl is available at [Canva Link](https://www.canva.com/design/DAFzOcRR3Fc/4HsyCJ5oXb7JRiyoBEooXQ/edit?utm_content=DAFzOcRR3Fc&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton).

 ## API Endpoints

 The following are the available API endpoints of the Brain-Brawl application: